John2324/Space-Invaders/README.md

 ![Game-Screen](data/screenshots/screenshot1.png)

-Additional Challenges are also provided in the tutorial.
+Additional challenges are also provided in the tutorial.
 Here are some screenshots.

 Challenge 1: